Evaluating Self-Supervised Learning for Molecular Graph Embeddings: Results

 \subsection{Generic graph properties}

-We benchmark GSSL methods on all the molecular graphs from each dataset for node- and graph-level topological properties.
-For pair-level metrics, we bootstrap 10k node pairs from each dataset.
-The reported test scores are averaged over test splits across three independent runs.
-We plot the empirical distribution of these metrics for the molecular graphs of the downstream datasets in \Cref{append_sec:metric}.
+For node- and graph-level topological properties, we benchmark GSSL methods on all the molecular graphs from each dataset; for pair-level metrics, we bootstrap 10k node pairs from each dataset for evaluation.
+The reported test scores are averaged over three runs.
+We plot the distribution of these metrics in~\Cref{append_sec:metric}.